Vikaass-08/deal-maker/README.md

 - Borrowers can apply for document Signing for any lenders, once accepted then the signing process takes place.

-## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file

-`DATABASE_URL` : `postgres://postgres:password@localhost/db_name`

 ## Postgres DB images through Docker

 - Download docker desktop